slok/goresilience/Readme.md

 ### Bulkhead

-This runner is based on [bulkhead pattern][bulkhead-pattern], it will control the concurrecy of `goresilience.Func` executions using the same runner.
+This runner is based on [bulkhead pattern][bulkhead-pattern], it will control the concurrency of `goresilience.Func` executions using the same runner.

 It also can timeout if a `goresilience.Func` has been waiting too much to be executed on a queue of execution.